 Seventh Generation diapers are made with 0% chlorine bleaching, 0% lotions, 0% fragrances and are hypoallergenic - attributes they share with Pampers Pure, which also leaves out parabens, are made without natural rubber latex, or any EU 26 allergens.
-They also feature an enhanced soft outer cover, an absorbent core and top sheet, a wetness indicator, a printed back sheet made without dyes, and are made from premium cotton and plant-based fibers.
+They also feature an enhanced soft outer cover, an absorbent core and top sheet, a printed back sheet made without dyes, and are made from premium cotton and plant-based fibers.
 Seventh Generation diapers are also designed with baby's sensitive skin in mind

 Seventh Generation Free & Clear diapers and Pampers Pure Diapers are both clinically proven hypoallergenic.
 Our Free & Clear diapers feature a bum-friendly, extra soft quilted liner and contain a wicking layer that pulls wetness away from baby skin.
 Traditional Pampers, and Pampers Pure also have similar wicking layer technology to pull away wetness.
 These attributes, along with changing diapers frequently, and letting your baby’s skin dry out completely before putting a new diaper on, can help prevent diaper rash.
 When it comes to leak protection, our diapers offer reliable, long-lasting protection that busy parents need.